RohanRV9/RohanRV9/README.md

 Hi, My name is Rohan Venkatapuram,

-I’m interested in Programming, Video Production and Astrophysics.
+I’m interested in Computer Science, particularly Artificial Intelligence and Technology, as well as Video Production and Astrophysics

 I’m currently learning Physics, Maths, Computer Science.